 Praises and Thanksgiving to God (Ephesians 1:3)

-Paul starts his letter with praises and thanksgiving to God for spiritual blessings through Jesus Christ.
+Paul starts his letter with praises and thanksgiving to God for spiritual blessings in Christ.
 Our main takeaway here is to open our day with praises and thanksgiving to God.
 Even when we are not always aware, God’s blessings and guidance are ever-present.

 God’s Grace through Faith (Ephesians 2:8-10)